dvci/cc-pki/docs/gateway.md

-The Digital Documentation COVID-19 Certificate Gateway (DDCCG) is an extended version of the [European Union Digital COVID Certificate Gateway (EUDCCG)](https://ec.europa.eu/health/sites/default/files/ehealth/docs/digital-green-certificates_v2_en.pdf), which has enhanced functionality allowing for interoperability between multiple gateways and supports of the DDCC specification.
+The Digital Documentation COVID-19 Certificate Gateway (DDCCG) is an extended version of the [European Union Digital COVID Certificate Gateway (EUDCCG)](https://ec.europa.eu/health/sites/default/files/ehealth/docs/digital-green-certificates_v2_en.pdf), which has enhanced functionality allowing for interoperability between multiple gateways in support of the DDCC specification.

 While the DDCCG is designed to support the DDCC specification, it also supports various existing digital COVID certificates